Can an ancient Roman coin teach us about sacrifice?

 The late New Testament scholar William Barclay described an ancient Roman coin that pictured an ox standing beneath an altar and a plow.
 The altar symbolizes a sacrificial death.
 The plow symbolizes a life of service.
 Along with these images is the caption, “Ready for Either.”

-The meaning, Barclay explains, is that the ox’s purpose in life is for service and sacrifice – which may be expressed by either a lifetime of pulling a plow or by one consummate sacrificial death.
+The meaning, Barclay explains, is that the ox’s purpose in life is for service and sacrifice—which may be expressed by either a lifetime of pulling a plow or by one consummate sacrificial death.
 The image has an application for us as well.
-Devotion to God is not only expressed by martyrdom in one spectacular sacrifice, but also by a lifetime of service, a lifetime of many small sacrifices.
-And the true believer must be prepared in his or her heart for either.
+Devotion to God finds expression not only through martyrdom in one spectacular sacrifice but also through a lifetime of service—a lifetime of many small sacrifices.
+And the true believer must prepare in his or her heart for either.

 A great illustration of this concept comes from the Gospels, in which the disciples James and John – two ambitious brothers – ask Jesus for the positions of greatest authority and honor in the Kingdom of God.
 Jesus, knowing that His own arrest, crucifixion, and death were imminent, asks them a haunting question: